bbc/bbcrd_vault_collection/roles/decrypt_unseal_keys/README.md

 already not-null.
 Set this variable to null before calling the role to force fetching and decryption of unseal keys.

+You can limit the set of unseal keys which will be decrypted by setting `ansible_vault_pgp_key_fingerprints` to a list of PGP key fingerprints to attempt to use.

 Skipping decryption
 -------------------